ELISA characterization and coverage analysis

 - Objectives, description of analytical procedure, results, and conclusions.

-- Reporting of HCPs covered by the ELISA antibodies in the sample and their distribution, total coverage percentage.
+- Reporting of HCPs covered by the ELISA antibodies in the sample and their distribution, total HCP coverage percentage.

-- Evaluation and comparison of HCP-profiles of the samples and/or to the ELISA standard.
+- Evaluation and comparison of HCP profiles of the samples and/or to the ELISA standard.

 - HCP ELISA potential high responder HCPs.